Company Chops in China: What Are They and How to Use Them

-Beyond the company chop, a business may need others.
-A company will likely need several chops – each for a different purpose and used on different types of official documentation – depending on its business scope.
+Beyond the official company chop, a firm will likely need several chops – each for a different purpose and used on different types of official documentation – depending on its business scope.
 Regardless, every business should consider diversifying their use of chops.

-Foreign-invested enterprises must produce the company chop after registering with the Administration of Industry and Commerce (AIC).
-The company chop contains the full registered name of the company in Chinese, and must be approved by the Public Security Bureau (PSB).
+Foreign-invested enterprises (FIEs) must produce the company chop after registering with the Administration of Industry and Commerce (AIC).
+The company chop contains the full registered name of the company in Chinese and must be approved by the Public Security Bureau (PSB).